modelica/newsletter/_2021-01/LetterFromTheBoard.md

 Final deadline for scientific papers submissions is **April 26, 2021** and for industrial user presentations **June 15, 2021**.
 Note, the conference will be financed solely via **sponsoring**.
 So, please consider to contribute.

-The Modelica Association Project **eFMI** (FMI for embedded systems) has been accepted as new Modelica Association Project.
+The new Modelica Association Project **eFMI** (FMI for embedded systems) has been accepted by the Modelica Association members.
 This exciting new project is orthogonal to FMI, by standardizing various interfaces for tool chains to transform physics-based models (say, a Modelica model) to production code on embedded systems, in particular on automotive electronic control units.
 An alpha release of eFMI was developed in the [ITEA3 project EMPHYSIS](https://emphysis.github.io/), together with 13 tool prototypes.
-The tool chains have been tested with 200 MISRA-C compliant eFMI C-Codes generated from 40 Modelica/Amesim models and evaluated with 11 industrial use cases.
-Once eFMI is released and eFMI compliant tools are available, there will be the great opportunity to significantly reduce cost and time for the software development of **physics-based advanced control and diagnosis functions on embedded devices**.
+The tool chains have been tested with 200 [MISRA-C](https://www.misra.org.uk/) compliant C-Codes generated from 40 Modelica/Amesim models and evaluated with 11 industrial use cases.
+Once eFMI is released and eFMI compliant tools are available, there will be the great opportunity to significantly reduce cost and time for the software development of **advanced, physics-based control and diagnosis functions on embedded devices**.
 More details are given in the [eFMI article below](map-efmi.md).

 The [Modelica Association Contributor License Agreement is now publicly on GitHub](https://github.com/modelica/ModelicaAssociationCLA)